 Youth World Cup

-Team Italy wins the 2012 American Quarter Horse Youth World Cup in Kreuth, Germany.
+Preparations continue for the 2012 American Quarter Horse Youth World Cup on July 21-29 in Kreuth, Germany.

 AQHA news and information is a service of AQHA publications.
 For more information on The American Quarter Horse Journal or America’s Horse, visit AQHA Publications.